juliuscanute/qr_code_scanner/README.md

 A QR code scanner that works on both iOS and Android by natively embedding the platform view within Flutter.
 The integration with Flutter is seamless, much better than jumping into a native Activity or a ViewController to perform the scan.

-# *Warning*
-If you are using Flutter Beta or Dev channel (1.25 or 1.26) you can get the following error:

-`java.lang.AbstractMethodError: abstract method "void io.flutter.plugin.platform.PlatformView.onFlutterViewAttached(android.view.View)"`

-This is a bug in Flutter which is being tracked here: https://github.com/flutter/flutter/issues/72185

-There is a workaround by adding `android.enableDexingArtifactTransform=false` to your `gradle.properties` file.

 ## Screenshots
 <table>
 <tr>